DEVELOPMENT OF TRAINING FRAMEWORK

 Talk to our Training Alliance Group team about being a National Work Experience Programme host business to provide an opportunity to give a job seeker the chance to show they could be the right fit for your business!

 Businesses may be eligible to receive an incentive payment of $300 for hosting a National Work Experience Programme candidate, and if they are offered ongoing employment after the placement, you may also be eligible for a wage subsidy.

 Post Placement Support Services

-Once you have found the right Stirling Skills client to meet your business needs, our support doesn’t stop there.
+Once you have found the right Training Alliance Group client to meet your business needs, our support doesn’t stop there.
 We provide regular contact with both you and our client for the first 6 months of your new employee relationship.
 We are available to discuss any concerns that may arise and assist them to retain employment long term promoting independence.

 We manage the whole wage subsidy process with you to ensure seamless delivery of the benefits payable to your business are done so in a timely manner.